adap/flower/doc/source/explanation-flower-architecture.rst

    For more details, please refer to the |serverapp_link|_ and
    |clientapp_link|_ documentation.

+Users will typically develop the code that runs the ServerApp and ClientApps.
+All of the communication between them are taken care of by the SuperLink and SuperNodes.

-With `multi-tenancy`, multiple ServerApp and ClientApps are now allowed to run on the same long-running SuperLink and SuperNodes.
+With `multi-tenancy`, multiple ServerApps and ClientApps are now capable of running on the same long-running SuperLink and SuperNodes.
+As shown in the figure below, two ServerApps are connected to the SuperLink and each SuperNode can launch two ClientApps, respectively.

 .. figure:: ./_static/flower-architecture-multi-run.svg
    :align: center